CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

-Security follows from the fact that given $x$ and $y$, it is impossible for an eavesdropper to compute $\ket{\phi_x}$ or $\ket{\phi_y}$, since with high probability queries to $SG$ will never return these values.
-But without $\ket{\phi_x}$ or $\ket{\phi_y}$, it is impossible to query $F(x,y)$, and so the agreed key appears uniformly random.
+Security follows from the fact that given $x$ and $y$, it is impossible for an eavesdropper to compute $\ket{\phi_x}$ or $\ket{\phi_y}$, since with high probability queries to $SG^{CPTP}$ will never return these values.
+However, without $\ket{\phi_x}$ or $\ket{\phi_y}$, it is impossible to query $\RO(x,y)$, and therefore the agreed key appears uniformly random.
 Note that since this security holds information-theoretically, it also holds against adversaries with access to the $PSPACE$ oracle.